vivek2319/mercy/README.md

 # 1. Supervised Learning

 Supervised Learning Algorithms: Input data is called training data and has a known label or result such as spam/not-spam or a stock price at a time.

+A model is prepared through a training process in which it is required to make predictions and is corrected when those predictions are wrong.
+The training process continues until the model achieves a desired level of accuracy on the training data.